TrevisanGMW/hello-github/gt_tools_docs/README.md

 <p>The script "gt_tools_menu.mel" adds a new dropdown menu to the main Maya window.
 It provides the user with easy access to the other scripts based on categories.
 <br>This menu contains sub-menus that have been organized to contain related tools.
 For example: modeling, rigging, utilities, etc...</p>

-<p><b>How does Maya know to run the script and create the menu?: When you install the script package, it adds a line of code to the "userSetup.mel" file.
-This file gets executed every time Maya opens.</b><br></p>
+<p><b>How does Maya know to run the script and create the menu?:</b> When you install the script package, it adds a line of code to the "userSetup.mel" file.
+This file gets executed every time Maya opens.</p>

 <p><b>Help > About: </b><br>This option opens a window showing basic information about GT Tools.</p>